Introduction

 Pride’s Influence on Decision-Making

 The role of pride in Dance of Seven Deadly Sins affects decision-making significantly.
 Characters blinded by pride often misjudge situations, leading to poor choices repeatedly.
 Consequently, the narrative demonstrates that arrogance clouds judgment, fostering ethical lapses consistently.
 Moreover, prideful decision-making contrasts with wise and humble choices, emphasizing the value of humility practically.
 Transition words like however, therefore, and meanwhile connect cause and effect clearly.
 The story shows how pride undermines rational thinking, resulting in conflicts with other characters effectively.
 Additionally, pride encourages impulsive actions that escalate tension and illustrate moral lessons vividly.
 By portraying the consequences of pride-driven decisions, the allegory reinforces ethical guidance consistently.
-Overall, the role of pride in Dance of Seven Deadly Sins underscores the importance of self-awareness and caution, warning readers against letting arrogance dictate actions continuously.
+Overall, the role of pride in Dance of Seven Deadly Sins underscores the importance of self-awareness and caution.
+It warns readers against letting arrogance dictate actions continuously.

 Pride and Social Conflict